Winter sports in Skicircus Saalbach Hinterglemm Leogang Fieberbrunn: Austrian charm!

 The blue 46 Bernkogel to Saalbach on the other hand is a wide and easy descent, a nice beginner’s slope.
 More challenging is the blue valley run 68 to Viehhofen.
 Descending here is a must, especially if you make a stop at the Hecherhütte halfway.
 Please note that there’s a rather steep stretch at the end of the descent.

 We ski to the cozy Saalbach and the somewhat quieter village of Hinterglemm.
 We discover wide blue slopes, cozy forest paths and longer, red slopes.
 The Skicircus Saalbach Hinterglemm Leogang Fieberbrunn is one of the most diverse and best ski areas in the Alps and in Austria.
 It is therefore a great area for skiing, with perfectly groomed pistes (at least in the morning and beginning of the afternoon) and Austrian charm.
 There are few easy blue slopes.
 Many blue marked trails have a red edge to them, but there is also a lot of variation in the difficulty of the slopes.
-Because the area is so extensive, it is usually not that crowded on the slopes.
 And, also important, on the slopes there is a wide range of mountain huts.
 Because you have to take some time to enjoy the sun and snow!

 Saalbach is about 1000 kilometers from Utrecht, The Netherlands, where I live.
 You can go to Saalbach by car, but it is also possible to travel by train to Zell am See.
 Adventure guaranteed!
 From there you take the bus or taxi to one of the villages in the ski area.
 This blog was created in collaboration with Skicircus Saalbach Hinterglemm Leogang Fieberbrunn.
 All opinions are my own.